End of course summary

 - an awareness of the importance of practising to improve all the above!

 You may now want to develop your everyday English skills further.
-If so, you will be pleased to hear that in March 2019, Everyday English 2 will be released on OpenLearn.
-Check backfor further details.
+If so, you will be pleased to hear thatis available now on OpenLearn.
 Everyday English 2 will give you the opportunity to look at some of the topics you’ve explored here in more detail, as well as new content.

-If you would like to achieve a more formal qualification, please contact one of the centres listed below and explain that you have done this course and gained an OpenLearn badge.
-They’ll help you to find the best way to achieve the Level 1 Functional Skills English qualification or the Level 1 Essential Skills Wales Communication qualification, which will enhance your CV.
+If you are studying in Wales and would like to achieve a more formal qualification, please contact one of the centres listed below and explain that you have done this course and gained an OpenLearn badge.
+They’ll help you to find the best way to achieve the Level 1 Essential Skills English Wales Communication qualification, which will enhance your CV.